Webtrends Tracking Code

 The law of copyright is contained in the Copyright Designs and Patents Act 1988.

 In the event of an infringement, the copyright owner can apply to the court for an order to prevent the act that is taking place – known as an interdict in Scotland and as an injunction elsewhere.
 The Act also allows for an order to be granted for the infringer to "deliver up" the offending articles and, in certain circumstances, payment of damages.
 In the event that the act is identified and the infringer located, in Scotland certainly there are effective remedies.
+Again in recognition of many of the new difficulties which the internet poses to rights holders, the Regulations also provide the court with the power to grant injunctions against service providers (for example, ISPs) who have actual knowledge of use of their services to infringe copyright.

 However, the power of the internet should not be underestimated.
-It has been described as a "running rhizome".
+It has been described as a 'running rhizome'.
 For those who are not botanists, a rhizome is a plant that spreads through underground roots.
 The most invasive example is the running bamboo.
 There are many different species of bamboo.
-In general, however, one can divide bamboos into "runners" and "clumpers".
+In general, however, one can divide bamboos into 'runners' and 'clumpers'.
 The clumpers don't invade.
 To remove a clumper, you need to just dig it out.
 Runners can, in the right conditions, become a serious problem.
-To prevent a running bamboo from spreading, a "rhizome barrier" is essential.
+To prevent a running bamboo from spreading, a 'rhizome barrier' is essential.
 A barrier two or three feet deep is effective.
 This is because the plant feeds off the other parts of the root system.
 Cutting off stems will not prevent further growth, and only isolation will effectively kill off the plant.

 There are two main attributes which make the internet like bamboo.
 Firstly, the principle of connection, which means that any point in the system can be connected with another.
 It is anti-hierarchical, because no part is stronger or more powerful than another.
-Secondly, there is no centre, no "heart" in the rhizome.
+Secondly, there is no centre, no 'heart' in the rhizome.
 Each way into the structure is an equal way in.

 The MPAA is said to have sent hundreds of letters to major ISPs and universities, warning them that people on their networks are breaching the US Digital Millennium Copyright Act ( DMCA ) by trading movies through Gnutella.

-Under the DMCA , an ISP must take action when it has "actual knowledge" of an infringement (by facts brought to its attention or by notice from the copyright owner), but it does not impose a burden on the ISP to monitor or discover infringing behaviour.
+Under the DMCA , an ISP must take action when it has 'actual knowledge' of an infringement (by facts brought to its attention or by notice from the copyright owner), but it does not impose a burden on the ISP to monitor or discover infringing behaviour.

-However, while monitoring of file transmissions is possible with the Gnutella system, a bigger threat to copyright owners lies in Freenet.
+However, while monitoring of file transmissions is possible with the Gnutella system, a bigger threat to copyright owners lay in Freenet.
 Freenet is free software similar to Gnutella, but the identity of Freenet users and the files they transfer are said to be impossible to identify.
-Accordingly, it may be impossible for bodies like the MPAA to present any evidence to ISP s that their users are in breach of copyright laws.
+Accordingly, it may be impossible for bodies like the MPAA to present any evidence to ISPs that their users are in breach of copyright laws.
 If the infringer cannot be found, then the publication of infringing material will continue.

 There have been a number of attempts to counter the threat through use of new technology.
-DVD s were encoded to try and prevent copying, although the code was broken and the method revealed on the internet.
+DVDs were encoded to try and prevent copying, although the code was broken and the method revealed on the internet.

-Included in the new system are applications that help prepare content for streaming and download delivery, authenticate and secure licenses, and provide a recovery tool for lost licenses.
-The system is said to be compatible with other digital rights management systems, enabling support for an array of business plans, including subscription-based delivery, video-on-demand and rental.
+RealNetworks, best known for its RealPlayer software, developed new technology intended to promote the legal use of copyright material over the internet.
+The company aimed the software in its RealSystem Media Commerce Suite at media companies and retailers looking to deliver music, movies and other copyright material securely over the internet .
+Included in systems such as this are applications that help prepare content for streaming and download delivery, authenticate and secure licenses, and provide a recovery tool for lost licenses.
+The RealNetworks system is said to be compatible with other digital rights management systems, enabling support for an array of business plans, including subscription-based delivery, video-on-demand and rental.
+Microsoft has also developed systems which seek to track the registration of their new 'XP' operating system, although this has not been without controversy.